THE DEEP CHECK

 CO2 enrichment in greenhouse production: Towards a sustainable approach.

 Rising levels of carbon dioxide make plants more productive which is helping feed our ever increasing global population.
-We also benefit by more productive plants producing more oxygen.
+We also benefit by more productive plants gobbling carbon dioxide and producing more oxygen.
 “From a quarter to half of Earth’s vegetated lands have shown significant greening over the last 35 years largely due to rising levels of atmospheric carbon dioxide ...”

 https://www.nasa.gov/technology/carbon-dioxide-fertilization-greening-earth-study-finds/